zingchart/ZingChart-AngularJS/README.md

 ---

 Note: As of v1.0.1, the attribute is now exposed to the directive allowing you to bind the zingchart directive to an actual DOM element along with the `<zingchart>` element.
-This will allow you to utilize percentage values in the height/width render options by maintaining a DIV's inherit properties.
+This will allow you to utilize percentage values in the height/width render options while maintaining a DIV's inherit properties.
 The following are equivalent :

 `<div zingchart zc-values="myValues"></div>`